user4223/ticket-decoder/README.md

 * gtest         (unit testing)
 * poppler       (pdf reading/rendering)
   * is built via conan but with own recipe to get minimal and up-to-date version: see `etc/poppler/conanfile.py`
-  * library creation is integrated in `etc/conan-install.sh` script which is called from `setup.Release.sh`
+  * library creation is integrated in `etc/conan-install.sh` script which is called from `setup.sh`
 * boost.python  (python binding)

 ## Ubuntu 22/24